lydiazly/star-path-calculator-flask/README.md

 ## Features

 - :globe_with_meridians: Obtain dates, times, and RA/Dec coordinates of equinoxes and solstices by specifying a year and location.
-- :stars: Plots the star path and calculates the rising/setting times based on the provided date, location, and star information.
+- :dizzy: Plots the star path and calculates the rising/setting times based on the provided date, location, and star information.
 - :calendar: Covers a wide time span, from **3001 BCE to 3000 CE**.
-- :ringed_planet: Uses the JPL DE406 ephemeris and Hipparchus Catelogue to calculate the planet and star positions for any given time.
+- :ringed_planet: Uses the [JPL DE406 ephemeris and Hipparchus Catelogue](#resources) to calculate the planet and star positions for any given time.
-- :telescope: Accounts for the **proper motion** of a star if the Hipparcos Catalogue number is provided.
+- :telescope: Accounts for the [proper motion](https://en.wikipedia.org/wiki/Proper_motion) of a star if the Hipparcos Catalogue number is provided.
 - :calendar: Accepts both **Gregorian** and **Julian** calendar date inputs.
 - :star: Supports star or planet input by name, Hipparcos Catalogue number, or ICRS coordinates (RA, Dec).
 - :night_with_stars: Displays star paths with distinct line styles for daytime, twilight, and nighttime.
-- :clock1: Offers both local time and UT1 time in output details (*Daylight Saving Time is not included*).
+- :clock1: Offers both [local time](#resources) and [UT1](https://en.wikipedia.org/wiki/Universal_Time) time in output details (*Daylight Saving Time is not included*).

 ## Installation